-Diagnosis is usually done by an orthopedist or physiotherapist, by taking into consideration the symptoms and some specific tests that cause pain in the affected area.
-Image exams such as x-rays do not directly show fasciitis, but they can be used to rule out other conditions.
+Diagnosis is usually confirmed by a doctor or specialist through symptom assessment and examination of the foot.
+Imaging tests like x-rays do not visibly show fasciitis, but they can be used to rule out other conditions.

 The causes of plantar fasciitis are normally related to long walks or runs when using very hard shoes.
-Plantar fasciitis may also be related to the person's foot being very flat or it can happen do to overweight.
-These factors alltogether can contribute to an inflammation of the plantar fascia, which, if not treated, can cause intense pain.
+Plantar fasciitis may also be related to the person's foot being very flat, or it can happen as a result of being overweight.
+These factors altogether can contribute to an inflammation of the plantar fascia, which, if not treated, can cause intense pain.

-Treatment for plantar fasciitis can be done with anti-inflammatory medication, under the supervision of an orthopedist and physiotherapist, where the objective is to reduce the inflammation in the area, improve blood flow and undo the nodules formed in the tendons, if that's the case.
+Treatment for plantar fasciitis can be done with anti-inflammatory medication, under the supervision of a doctor.
+Overall treatment is aimed at reducing inflammation in the area, improving blood flow and breaking up any nodules that may have formed in the tendons.

 Other useful tips for treating plantar fasciitis include:

-- Applying an ice compress to the bottom of the feet for 15 minutes, twice a day;
+- Applying a cold compress to the bottom of the feet for 15 minutes, twice a day;

-- Use a special insole recommended by your orthopedist or physiotherapist;
+- Use of a special insole as recommended by an orthopedist or physiotherapist;

-- Do a stretch of the bottom of the foot and the calf muscle by standing on a slightly inclined surface, like a ramp.
-To know if the stretch is being well done, you should feel your calf stretching.
-Keep this position for at least one minute, three to four times in a row.
+- Stretching the calf to stretch the bottom of the foot and the calf muscle.
+This can be done by standing on a slightly inclined surface, like a ramp, until you feel your calf muscle stretching.
+Hold this position for at least one minute, and repeat three to four times.